 Extra Functions of $wpdb

 There are more functions that $wpdb offers and we talked about some in the above.
-In following, you can learn some other extra function.
+In the following, you can learn some other extra functions.

 Whenever you insert something into a table, you will very likely have an auto-incrementing ID in there.